-You can definitely use boneless skinless breasts for this, but I actually like dark meat more and it happens to be a lot cheaper because everybody is on the chicken breast bandwagon.
+You can use either boneless skinless breasts or thighs for this.
+My personal preference is thighs, but I used breasts on this particular day.
 Regardless of what you use, try to trim off as much fat as possible and cut your chicken into bite-sized bits.

 Once all your chicken is chopped up, toss the nuggets with a light dusting of flour just to dry out it out a bit so everything else sticks to it.

 Next, dredge each nugget (or you can do a handful at a time) into the egg mixture and then into the breading mixture.
 Be sure to really press the breading mixture into the nuggets so it sticks nicely.

 Once your chicken nuggets are breaded, layout all the nuggets in a baking dish.
 You can pack the nuggets pretty close, but just try not to have any that are overlapping.
 I like to brush mine with a little melted butter before baking, but that’s optional.

 Whether or not you do the butter drizzle, bake these for about 10-12 minutes and then take them out and give them a turn.
 This just makes sure that they are browning and cooking evenly.